shyamsundar-seshadri/Devops-Training/docker-session-day1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Bind  - connecting docker machine host file system to container
 &nbsp;&nbsp;&nbsp;&nbsp;Temporary File System - tmpfs - To store on memory

 NAS path is mounted to docker-container system which is then mounted to container through "bind"

+### Bind
+To login into docker machine
+docker-machine ssh sgfirst

+Create a image and mount the above to it
+docker run -it --name bind_test --mount type=bind,source=/storage,target=/data ubuntu /bin/bash